 Frequency response is a wide one as well with 15 to 22,000 Hz of the frequency range.
 The diaphragms are high polymer and titanium coated, so they deliver the accurate sound one would want.
 The magnets are made from rare earth materials of neodymium, iron, and boron for the most accurate sound replication.
 The titanium elements are also responsible for the amazing bass and treble clarity, while the headband being collapsible makes it easy to store away.
 The cord that comes with this is a standard 4-foot dual entry cord, and the plug is 3.5 mm.

-A pro is the bass, which is great for the price.
-A con is the earmuff which can be easily torn.
+A pro is a bass, which is great for the price.
+A con is an earmuff which can be easily torn.

 9. Samson SR850 Semi-Open-Back Studio Reference Headphones